StamusNetworks/suricata-language-server/README.md

 ![image](https://raw.githubusercontent.com/StamusNetworks/suricata-language-server/main/images/nvim-completion.png)

-One simple way tis to use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and add the following snippet to your configuration :
+One simple way is to use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and add the following snippet to your configuration :